jcraigie/phase-0/week-4/nums-letters.md

 integer division will only return an integer, rounding down, while float will return the answer with a float if appropriate.

 ###What are strings?
 Why and when would you use them?
+Strings are groups of letters and are used when working with text.

 ###What are local variables?
 Why and when would you use them?
+Local variables are assigned a value such as a string or an integer and serve as stand in for that value allowing it to be used easily throughout the code.

 ###How was this challenge?
 Did you get a good review of some of the basics?
 This challenge was very straight forward and reminded me of the Codecademy material.